 - F20F24.
 Food delivered to the FU and eaten at home belongs here.
 Again, it may be groceries (milk, eggs, etc.) or prepared ready-to-eat food (e.g., pizza).
 The distinction between F18/F22 and F20/F24 is that some service (e.g., cooking, delivery) is included in the cost of the food.
 Do not include food not paid for, for example, "meals on wheels" delivered as part of a community service and not directly paid for by the FU. - F21F25.
 Food that is both bought and eaten elsewhere, as at a restaurant, belongs here.
-We do not want to include special events (parties, wedding receptions, etc.), but do include lunches eaten at restaurants during the working day (our person's share only, not that of business associates) and school lunches. - F47.
+We do not want to include special events (parties, wedding receptions, etc.), but do include lunches eaten at restaurants during the working day. - F47.
 These must be owned or leased by FU members only, and for personal (not commercial) use only.
-They must be licensed for road use, running, and being used routinely by the FU (i.e., everyday use) or in for repair.
-We don't count collector's item cars or classic cars, motor homes, farm or recreational vehicles or motorcycles, even if this is their "every day" transportation vehicle.
-We ask follow-up questions on only the three newest vehicles.
+They must be licensed for road use, and used routinely by the FU (i.e., everyday use).
+We don't count collectors' item cars or classic cars, motor homes, farm or recreational vehicles or motorcycles, even if this is their "every day" transportation vehicle.
+We ask follow-up questions on only the three newest vehicles. - F48-50.

-- F48-50.
 These next questions collect Vehicle Type (i.e., car, truck, van, SUV), Year (manufactured), Vehicle Make (e.g., Ford, Toyota, BMW), and Vehicle Model (e.g., Mustang, Camry, 500 Series).
 All but Year are picked from a drop-down menu. - F51.
 This question is only asked when R does not know the Make and Model of a vehicle. - F52.
 This generally means, "Who in the family usually drives this vehicle?"
-This means, whoever puts the most miles on the car.
 If the usual driver is not a family member, such as a paid or volunteer driver for a disabled or elderly FU member, we mean who in the family unit "uses" this vehicle the most.
 If the vehicle is driven by someone not in the FU, such as a son or daughter away at college, please explain in an F2 note. - F57.
 Some vehicles are used for personal and business purposes.
 We want to know this and whether it is used more for business than for personal use. - F61-74.
-These questions are asked for vehicles bought or leased "since the 2001 interview" when asked on Reinterviews; but "since January, 2001" when asked for Recontacts and Splitoffs. - F61.
+These questions are asked for vehicles bought or leased "since the 2003 interview" when asked on Reinterviews; but "since January, 2003" when asked for Recontacts and Splitoffs. - F61.
 This may include "tax, license, and fees," but if R gives you a breakdown of separate amounts for these, put them in an [F2] note. - F66.
 This is the amount of the original principal, or amount borrowed. - F71.
 The initial outlay of money for a lease should include the down payment plus any fees paid at the time of the lease.

-Questions F77-81 ask about transportation related expenses for the FU.
+Questions F77-81 asks about transportation related expenses for the FU.
 They use some of the information from the questions just asked.
 Be sure Respondent understands the changes in the time references of the questions.

-Questions F82-86 ask about education related expenses incurred by the FU in the year 2002.
+Questions F82-86 ask about education related expenses incurred by the FU in the year 2004.